newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `Icon`

 Used to render icons on the website.
-The `<Icon />` component is currently setup to with the [Feather icon set](https://feathericons.com/).
-This theme only bundles a subset of the Feather icon set.
-To add additional icons while still utilizing the `<Icon />` component from this theme, you can use [component shadowing](https://www.gatsbyjs.org/docs/themes/shadowing/) to define additional icons.
-See below for an explanation on how to use this feature.
+This component utilizes a subset of the [Feather icon set](https://feathericons.com/).
+To add additional icons for use in your website, use [component shadowing](https://www.gatsbyjs.org/docs/themes/shadowing/).
+See the "Shadowing" section below for an explanation on how to use this feature.

 ```js
 import { Icon } from '@newrelic/gatsby-theme-newrelic';